 - Nominations for PHF Graduate Assistantships will be accepted each fall semester, spring semester, and summer session, for funding in the next semester, pending availability of funds.

-- Nominations for fall 2018 PHF Graduate Assistantships will be accepted beginning May 15, 2018.
-Applications are due no later than 4 pm on June 28, 2018 in the Graduate School.
+- Nominations for spring 2020 PHF Graduate Assistantships will be accepted beginning September 4, 2019.
+Applications are due no later than 4 p.m. on October 22, 2019 in the Graduate School.